-The VGIS Controls Audit is performed with the intent of identifying any actual or potential instances of non-compliance, vulnerabilities, or weaknesses, and assuring that the confidentiality, integrity, availability, and accountability of the information under the Gaming Enterprise's control are preserved when a Vendor's business application or other ancillary solution is integrated into the GPE.
+The VGIS Controls Audit is performed with the intent of identifying any actual or potential instances of non-compliance, vulnerabilities, or weaknesses, and assuring that the integrity, confidentiality, and availability of the information under the Gaming Enterprise's control are preserved when a Vendor's business application or other ancillary solution is integrated into the GPE.
 This methodology relies heavily on layered security to reduce the risk to computer and network systems by providing redundancy and reinforcing the overall security model, as several layers of security must be breached before a sensitive data store is accessed.